Jobtimize/SpotifyToMp3/README.txt

 cd 'this_directory'
 python main.py SPOTIFY_URL

-The config file holds some settings you can adjust, if you wish.
+config.py holds some settings you can adjust, if you wish.